chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-01-27-command-line-all-the-things.md

 title:  Command line all the things!
 ---

 The start of 2014 has been an exercise in going back to basics for me.
 I’ve been re-evaluating my workflows when hacking and attempting to streamline as much as humanly possible.
-This has resulted in a ton of new `alias`es in an attempt to get my common CLI commands down to 2 or 3 characters as well as the adoption of a ton of new commands that I wasn’t even aware of a month ago.
+This has resulted in a ton of new aliases in an attempt to get my common CLI commands down to 2 or 3 characters as well as the adoption of a ton of new commands that I wasn’t even aware of a month ago.
 There has also been a ton of rework to my `vim` configuration, but I’ll save that for another post.

-## Shell `alias`es
+## Shell aliases

-`alias`es are absolutely my favorite way to save keystrokes and often times allow me to cut out the thought process when trying to remember how to run some complex command that I only run into a few times a year.
-I’ve been a `zsh` user for some time now and `oh-my-zsh` has a ton of plugins that provide you with a ton of `alias`es but I’ve some of my `alias`es predate my `zsh` usage and some of the `alias`es provided just aren’t as short / intuitive as I’d like them to be.
+aliases are absolutely my favorite way to save keystrokes and often times allow me to cut out the thought process when trying to remember how to run some complex command that I only run into a few times a year.
+I’ve been a `zsh` user for some time now and `oh-my-zsh` has a ton of plugins that provide you with a ton of aliases but I’ve some of my aliases predate my `zsh` usage and some of the aliases provided just aren’t as short / intuitive as I’d like them to be.

-Here’s a few of my favorite `alias`es right now:
+Here’s a few of my favorite aliases right now:

 **Flush the `memcached` server:**